Rotating Dense Quark Matter and Anomaly Inflow: Microscopic Argument

 where $a=1,2$ is the longitudinal string coordinate, $\vartheta=r\theta$.
-Here $\xi$ is the solution for free Dirac eqaution and $(\partial_0 \pm \partial_{\vartheta})\xi =0$ with plus sign for right-handed and minus sign for left-handed fermion.
-As the local velocity is treated as an effective gauge field the (1+1)-dimensional theory has current non-conservation of the form
+Here $\xi$ is the solution for free Dirac equation and $(\partial_0 \pm \partial_{\vartheta})\xi =0$ with plus sign for right-handed and minus sign for left-handed fermion.
+The (1+1)-dimensional gauge anomaly is known to be of the form